vitessio/website/content/en/docs/22.0/reference/compatibility/mysql-compatibility.md

 **Limitation**: When using `LAST_INSERT_ID(x)` as a SELECT expression in *ordered queries*, MySQL sets the session’s `LAST_INSERT_ID` value based on the *last row returned*.
 Vitess, however, does **not** guarantee which row’s value will be used.

 **Example**:

 ```sql
 SELECT LAST_INSERT_ID(col) FROM table ORDER BY foo;
 ```

- - MySQL behavior: The session’s LAST_INSERT_ID is set to the value from the final row returned.
+ - MySQL behavior: The session’s `LAST_INSERT_ID` is set to the value from the final row returned.
- - Vitess behavior: The exact value used to set LAST_INSERT_ID is not guaranteed.
+ - Vitess behavior: The exact value used to set `LAST_INSERT_ID` is not guaranteed.

 # Cross-shard Transactions

-Vitess supports multiple transaction modes: SINGLE, MULTI, and TWOPC.
+Vitess supports multiple [transaction modes](../../user-guides/configuration-advanced/shard-isolation-atomicity): `SINGLE`, `MULTI` and `TWOPC` .
- - Default: MULTI — multi-shard transactions on a best-effort basis.
+ - Default: `MULTI` — multi-shard transactions on a best-effort basis.
  - A single-shard transaction is fully ACID-compliant.
  - Multi-shard commits are done in a specific order; partial commits can be manually undone if needed.

 # Auto Increment

-Avoid the auto_increment column attribute in sharded keyspaces; values won’t be unique across shards.
+Avoid the `auto_increment` column attribute in sharded keyspaces; values won’t be unique across shards.
-Use Vitess Sequences instead — they behave similarly to auto_increment.
+Use [Vitess Sequences](../../user-guides) instead — they behave similarly to `auto_increment`.

 # Character Set and Collation

 Vitess supports ~99% of MySQL collations.
-For details, see the collations documentation.
+For details, see the [collations documentation](../../user-guides/configuration-basic/collations).

 # Data Types